iom/.github/profile/README.md

 We welcome contributions from anyone interested in our mission.
 Here’s how you can get involved:

-1. **Fork the Repository**: Start by forking our repository to your GitHub account.
+1. **Fork any Repository**: Start by forking our repository to your GitHub account.
-2. **Clone the Repository**: Clone the forked repository to your local machine.
+2. **Clone the selected Repository**: Clone the forked repository to your local machine.
 3. **Create a Branch**: Create a new branch for your feature or bug fix.
 4. **Make Changes**: Implement your changes and commit them with clear, descriptive messages.
 5. **Submit a Pull Request**: Push your changes to your forked repository and submit a pull request to our main repository.

 We review all pull requests and provide feedback to ensure high-quality contributions.
 For more detailed guidelines, please refer to our Contribution Guide.

+Alternatively you may also submit an [issue here](https://github.com/iom/.github/issues/new/choose) to submit any specific project that could be of interest to IOM

 ## Contact Us

-If you have any questions or need further assistance, feel free to open an issue or contact us at email@example.com.
+If you have any questions or need further assistance, feel free to open an [issue here](https://github.com/iom/.github/issues/new/choose).

 Thank you for your interest in IOM’s open source projects.
 Together, we can make a difference!